Knockholt to Otford walk

 This walk approaches the familiar walking territory around Shoreham and Otford in Kent from an unfamiliar angle, passing at first over wooded hills, then climbing up and over a steep ridge to get down to Shoreham.
 In the first 3km/2 miles of the walk there is some traffic noise from the M25, but how much depends on the way the winds are blowing and other atmospheric factors.
 As you approach Shoreham this fades.

-In the afternoon the route largely reverses the morning of the Otford Circular walk (Book 1, walk 43 on this website), though with one twist that introduces the lovely hidden valley of Magpie Bottom, now a nature reserve, with fine downland flowers and butterflies in the summer.
+In the afternoon the route goes into a lovely hilly area of woodland and fields, passing through the lovely hidden valley of Magpie Bottom, a nature reserve, with fine downland flowers and butterflies in the summer.

 The walk also has several nice bluebell woods, particularly (but not exclusively) in the latter part of the walk, and in autumn there are lots of beech and sweet chestnut woods to provide colour.
 In winter the walk is not over-afflicted with mud, but the descents into Shoreham and Otford can be a bit slippery.

-Just after lunch – 5.8km (3.6 miles) from the start - this walk passes Shoreham station, which is on the line from Otford to London and is a possible place to finish or start the walk.
+Just after lunch – 5.9km (3.7 miles) from the start - this walk passes Shoreham station, which is on the line from Otford to London and is a possible place to finish or start the walk.

-It is also possible to vary the ending by walking from Shoreham to Eynsford, a distance of 7.5km (4.6 miles): see SWC walk 56: Eynsford Circular on this website for details.
+It is also possible to vary the ending by walking from Shoreham to Eynsford, a distance of 7.5km (4.6 miles): see the Eynsford Circular on this website for details.

 Knockholt is on the Sevenoaks line out of Charing Cross and London Bridge.
 Catch the nearest train to 10am to get to lunch in Shoreham in time.